 Trauma Recovery Group

-This group is designed for survivors who have achieved basic safety and stability in present-day life and are ready to work on the more enduring ways that trauma has harmed their self-perception and relationships.
-Participants will have the opportunity to process some aspect of their trauma history and how it is currently affecting them in a safe and structured setting.
+The Trauma Recovery Group is an evidence-based group treatment for survivors of interpersonal trauma.
+This group is designed for survivors who have achieved basic safety and stability in present-day life and who are ready to work on the more enduring ways that trauma has harmed their self-perception and relationships.
+In this group, participants will have the opportunity to process some aspect of their trauma history and how it is currently affecting them in a safe and structured setting.

 Dialectical Behavioral Therapy (DBT) Skills Group*